thecppzoo/zoo/design/AnyContainer.md

         ret
 ```

-libstdc++ is better, but still expensive enough that I couldn't recommend putting it in a performance critical loop.
+libc++ is better, but still expensive enough that I couldn't recommend putting it in a performance critical loop.
 However, determining whether two objects are of the exactly the same type is kind of essential if one wants to have fine-grained control of type switching...

 C++ does not prescribe the "vtable" way to support virtual method overrides.
 I fail to appreciate the benefit in this, but I see the harm in how hard it is to have fine-grained control of type switching consequence of that.